 Should My Child with ADHD be on Medication, or is ADHD Behavioral Therapy Enough?

-Many of the parents I work with start out our treatment or evaluation stating that they do not want their child with ADHD to be medicated.
-I respect each parent’s stance on this and do not push medication.
-I am a psychologist, meaning that I do not prescribe medications for ADHD, rather, I use cognitive behavioral therapy methods.
+Many of the parents we work with start out our treatment or evaluation stating that they do not want their child with ADHD to be medicated.
+We respect each parent’s stance on this and do not push medication.
+We are psychologists, meaning that we do not prescribe medications for ADHD; rather, we use cognitive behavioral therapy methods.

-I do want to discuss medication efficacy for ADHD for those who are curious or trying to determine whether medication plus therapy might be a good choice for ADHD treatment.
+We do want to mention medication efficacy for ADHD for those who are curious or trying to determine whether medication plus therapy might be a good choice for ADHD treatment.
 Research has shown that over 80% of people show a response (a behavior effect that is noticeable) from stimulant medications.

 Stimulant medications do sometimes have side effects, which can include trouble sleeping, weight loss, headache, increased blood pressure or pulse, abdominal pain, irritability, and moodiness.
 Stimulants can sometimes cause tics in children, which is a frequent reason for discontinuation.
 Another thing to consider about medication is that it doesn’t teach behavior change, self-esteem, or good study habits.

 There has not been a lot of long-term research looking at how stimulant medications may affect the developing brain.
-In this vlog, I summarize the short-term and long-term effects of stimulant medications on the brain and body, based on what we know from research thus far.
+In this vlog, Dr. Miller summarizes the short-term and long-term effects of stimulant medications on the brain and body, based on what we know from research thus far.

-As a psychologist, I think starting out with behavioral therapy for ADHD first (for parents that do not want their child on medication) is a positive step.
+We believe that starting out with behavioral therapy for ADHD first (for parents that do not want their child on medication) is a positive step.
 We can target problem symptoms and create a plan that leads to lasting behavioral change.
-If you do wish to consider medications as an adjunct to therapy, I have good relationships with psychiatrists in the community that I can recommend.
+If you do wish to consider medications as an adjunct to therapy, we have good relationships with psychiatrists in the community that we can recommend.

 Resources for ADHD

-The following books and websites are ones that I find to be particularly helpful:
+The following books and websites are ones that we find to be particularly helpful: